nicolendless/tunecast/README.md

 # TuneCast 🎵🌦️

 TuneCast is a FastAPI-based project that provides song recommendations tailored to the current weather in a specified location.

+**Note:** This project is still a work in progress.
+The integration with the tune selection is not yet built, and the application currently only retrieves the weather data.

 ---